-Bitcoin Buyer is the next big thing when it comes to the Bitcoin marketplace.
+Bitcoin Buyer is the next step when it comes to the Bitcoin marketplace.
 The world has already set its course for a future where Bitcoin reigns supreme as a currency all over the world.
 It's going to be used by people, governments, and corporations equally, making it one of the most accessible currencies ever created.

-Therefore, Bitcoin is a cryptocurrency.
+So Bitcoin is a cryptocurrency.
 Great, but what's a cryptocurrency?

 A currency that is entirely digital and global.
 In other words, there are no governments or banks able to control it.
 It's inflation-proof, decentralized, and can move between accounts and borders seamlessly.

+Hopefully, you understand Bitcoin a little bit better now.
+However, you might still ask yourself, so why Bitcoin?
 Sure, the dollar might be taking a beating, but the Euro isn't doing too bad.

 In fact, it acts more like a commodity than a currency when you trade it.

 No, the popularity of Bitcoin has to do with a handful of specific things.

 First and foremost, it's the ethical and moral impact of the coin.
 Bitcoin is like a Libertarian's dream come true.
 The coin is completely out of the controlling hands of banks or governments, or any institution for that matter.
 The Bitcoin blockchain, meaning the Bitcoin network, is fully decentralized, leaving nobody in control.